GustavoFFelipe/GustavoFFelipe/README.md

 ### Hi friend 👋🏾

-- 🦝 I'm a FullStack developer.
+- 🦝 I'm a Front-end developer.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Typescript.
 - 💬 Ask me about anything, if a don't know I'll discover a answer.
 - 📫 How to reach me in my website https://gustavofelipe.netlify.app/ or in LinkedIn https://www.linkedin.com/in/gustavoffelipe/
 - 😄 Pronouns: He/Him